jayunit100/enhancements/keps/sig-network/networkpolicy.md

 	Whitelist: map[string]string{},
 }
 ```
+As a side note: the comingled `Whitelist` fields above makes the semantics of our network policy API highly explicit, helping significantly with the Documentation of NetworkPolicies.

 Note that this is naturally stackable, by nature of the fact that non-existent entries in the map are false, and existent entries can be idempotently overwritten.
 Thus, a side-effect of using this model for defining tests is that we can build new, stacked tests very easily by combining multiple truth table entries, and then verifying the union of all whitelists.

 ##### Reusable static snippets for namespaces and pods